gozzi5/CompanyRecords/README.md

 # Instructions
 1) Create a database called  CompanyRecordsDataBase
 2) Change connection string to your DB
-3)EF Code first will build the first migration and create the table
+3) EF Code first will build the first migration and create the table

 # Test
 Unit testing are done within the Test project and run using visual studio.